chdprimary/javascript-practice/README.md

 ###Airbnb JavaScript Style Guide
 - Don't use `var item = new Object()`
   - Instead use object literal notation, or define a constructor, or use Object.create()
-- When you access a primitive type you work directly on its value, when you access a complex type you work on a reference to its value.
+- ~~When you access a primitive type you work directly on its value, when you access a complex type you work on a reference to its value.~~
+- Javascript (and Python) use call-by-sharing.
+Wikipedia has a good article on this.
 - Function expressions can be anonymous, named, or IIFE
-- Function statement aka declaration is the same as an expression, minus the `var <ident> = `
+- ~~Function statement aka declaration is the same as an expression, minus the `var <ident> = `~~
+- Function expressions are differentiated from statements/declarations by [name rules and context rules](https://kangax.github.io/nfe/#expr-vs-decl)
-- Function expressions are preferred over function declarations, apparently.
+- Function expressions are preferred over function declarations, because function expressions aren't hoisted.
 - Use dot notation when accessing properties.
 If the property is in a var, use brackets instead.
-- Always use `var`
+- (Almost) always use `let` over `var`
 - Assign variables at the top of their scope.
 This avoiding issues with variable hoisting.
 - Assignments do not get hoisted to the top of their scope.
 Only declarations do.
 - "Soft tab" means the 'tab' is actually composed of spaces.